core-wg/uri-path-abbrev/draft-ietf-core-uri-path-abbrev.md

-A server receiving the option with an unknown value MUST treat it as an unprocessable critical option, returning 4.02 Bad Option and MUST NOT return a 4.04 Not Found response, because the equivalent path may be present on the server.
+A server receiving the option with an unknown value MUST treat it as an unprocessable critical option, returning 4.02 Bad Option
+(or reject the message[^ref52small]) and MUST NOT return a 4.04 Not Found response, because the equivalent path may be present on the server.

+[^ref52small]: This option may go away if <https://github.com/core-wg/corrclar/issues/52> is resolved before this document is published.

 ## Client processing